 While hiring a handyman can result in serious code violations, they’re also much less likely to conduct their business in a professional and courteous manner.
 So even if they do the work, do it according to the codes, and do it for a fair price, there’s still a chance they’ll do it late, leave a complete mess, or do work that looks right, but isn’t actually done to the high standards required.
 Rather than use a handyman for manhole installation, it’s much better to go with the professionals.
 That way, the work will be right, on time, and done to the right standards.

 So I set about contacting all the local companies.
-I found one guy in particular that was really genuine and helpful, he runs iTrim4u who provide Oshawa tree trimming & removal services, they came and not only cut out tree down but did the entire stump grinding process.
+I found one guy, in particular, that was really genuine and helpful, he runs StumpTech who provide stump removal & grinding services, they came and not only cut out tree down but did the entire stump grinding process.
 They use a pretty huge machine that basically scoops/chops the stump out of the ground, here’s a video of that machine as well, very powerful and gets the job done:

 The cost wasn’t that great, but then again my tree wasn’t huge.
 So all in all my experience was pretty good and so if you have pesky annoying trees don’t stress about it just have them removed.
 I’ll do my best to get some pictures of the aftermath, but it’s not really much to show since the tree is gone now (maybe I have some old pictures of the tree still up I can add here).
 Until then, have a nice day!